What is Your Orientation Toward Exercise?

 How many of the following behaviors have you engaged in?

-• being consistent with your exercise routine regardless of how you feel any particular day
+being consistent with your exercise routine no matter how you feel that day

-• refusing to skip a workout even though you didn’t get enough sleep the night before
+refusing to skip a workout even when you didn’t get enough sleep the night before

 Yet at their core, these behaviors are examples of pushing past your capacity, of being unable to decipher your body’s messages, of approaching fitness as an obligation or punishment.
 These behaviors are examples of not knowing when or how to slow down, of being unwilling to listen and adapt to your body’s needs in real time.